secretstartups/handbook/paid-time-off/index.html.md

 Please be aware that new team members' PTO by Deel accounts are activated and synced automatically once a day, so if you try to access PTO by Deel on your first day and receive an error message, please attempt to access PTO by Deel on Day 2.
 If you still receive an error message, let your assigned People Connect Team member know in your onboarding issue.

-GitLab teammate questions about PTO by Deel can be directed to `#people-connect` Slack channel.
+GitLab team member questions about PTO by Deel can be directed to `#people-connect` Slack channel.

 ### Slack Commands
 * `/pto-deel ooo` Create an OOO event.